‹ Back to The Vine

 • Purchase history – Target discounts and deals based on past purchases or buying patterns.

-How to develop a personalization strategy to improve customer experience
+How to personalize customer experience

 1. Identify your customers